• Skip to main content

 There are three key principles we follow to help protect your nest egg:

-For that reason, we build our retirement portfolios using ultra-low-cost index funds.
-This helps to improve the success rate of your retirement plan and reduce unnecessary risk.
+For that reason, we build our retirement portfolios using low-cost index funds.
+This helps to improve the success rate of our client's retirement plans and reduce unnecessary risk.

-While buying an investment and holding it forever isn't practical for most retirees, we create portfolios with "low turnover."
+While buying and holding forever isn't practical for most retirement investors, we create portfolios with "low turnover."

 These costs eat away at your investment returns.
-To protect your investment returns and mitigate taxes, we target investments with low turnover.
+So, to optimize investment returns and mitigate taxes, we intentionally own investments with low turnover.

 We only invest in asset classes that:

 For example, corporate bonds can behave like stocks during catastrophic events.
-That does not provide the diversification needed by a retirement investor.
+That does not provide proper diversification for an investor who is in retirement.

-As a fiduciaries, our job is to make investment decisions that are in your best interest.
+As a fiduciary, our job is to make investment decisions that are in your best interest.
 This means ignoring the daily headlines and sticking with evidence-based solutions.

 👉 Want to learn more about creating income in retirement?
 Click here to get your Free Retirement Assessment.